Jose Iglesias (baseball): New York Mets (2024)

 On December 4, 2023, Iglesias signed a minor league contract with the New York Mets.
 He began 2024 with the Triple–A Syracuse Mets, hitting .273/.309/.442 with seven home runs and 29 RBI.
 On May 31, 2024, Iglesias had his contract selected and was added to the Mets' active roster.

 By the All-Star break on July 14, Iglesias was batting .380 with a .999 OPS.
 From May 31 to July 14, the Mets posted a 26–13 record, the best in the MLB.
 The hit Spanish-language song he recorded, "OMG," became the anthem of the team.
+During this season, the team became known as the "OMG" Mets, and they used an "OMG" sign to celebrate runs scored.
+At the end of that season, one of the two "OMG" Mets signs was added to the National Baseball Hall of Fame in Cooperstown, N.Y.

 Iglesias took over second base when Jeff McNeil broke his wrist on September 7 in a game against the Cincinnati Reds and was ruled out for the rest of the season.
 In 2024, Iglesias appeared in 85 games for the Mets, batting .337/.381/.448 with 4 home runs and 26 RBI.
 From May 31 to September 30, the Mets posted a 66–40 record, the best in MLB.
 Iglesias also finished the season with a 22-game hitting streak, batting .395 (34-for-86) with one home run and 4 RBI between September 6 and 30.

-San Diego Padres (2025–present)
+San Diego Padres (2025)

 On March 5, 2025, Iglesias signed a minor league contract with the San Diego Padres that included an invitation to spring training.
 On March 23, it was announced that he made the Padres' Opening Day roster.
 His contract was officially selected on March 27.
-On August 12, Iglesias hits a two-run home run against the Giants, making his first home run of the season.
+On August 12, Iglesias hit a two-run home run against the Giants, making his first home run of the season.
 After the Padres lost to the Cubs, series 2-1 on the postseason, Iglesias finished the season with 36 RBIs, 3 home runs, and a batting average of .229.

+Music and acting career

+Iglesias is also a Latin Pop music artist who performs under the name Candelita, translating to "little candle" in Spanish.
+His single "OMG" hit number 1 on the iTunes Latin Pop charts in late June 2024 and debuted at number 1 on the Billboard Latin Digital Song Sales chart the following month.
+The song caught on among his teammates and fans and he performed it at Citi Field on June 28 after a Mets victory over the Houston Astros.
+He performed "OMG" at the 2024 Major League Baseball Home Run Derby.

+In August 2026, Iglesias made his Broadway debut playing the role of the Narrator in the musical Buena Vista Social Club.